100kW Sense Plus 50kWh 5dr Auto

 Citroen isn't one of those brands who think that a full-EV needs to look radically different from a combustion hatch, so you'll struggle to tell this e-C4 apart from its combustion-engined C4 showroom counterparts, unless you happen to notice the badging or the charging flap.
 Like other C4 variants, this one confirms that the delineating line between family hatch and compact SUV design is being ever more blurred.
 Which many folk in search of a compact hatch will think to be no bad thing.
 Citroen says the crossover cues aren't for crossover purposes.
 The higher-than-Focus-class-average 156mm ride height is there to offer a high vantage point and better all-round visibility.
 The matte black-finished wheel arches aren't for arduous tracks but to prevent supermarket car park dings.
 And there's plenty of signature Citroen design, with stylishly-shaped signature lights and chromed Chevrons that stretch across the car's width.
 Plus there's and an air intake grille featuring a pattern first seen on the brand's recent 19_19 concept car.
 Inside, the dash gets the kind of big 10-inch centre touchscreen that's in current vogue.
 And a fully digitalised instrument binnacle.
 Thankfully, the climate controls are separated out from the screen on the centre stack.
 Six interior colour schemes are on offer, all aimed at making you feel as 'if you're in your living room' - though it's a pity we don't get some of the more interesting colour packages offered in Europe.
 For the rear seat, the brand claims best-in-class knee room and offers a wide range of storage compartments.
 Plus there's a decently-sized 380-litre boot (extendable to 1,250-litres) which is exactly the same size as that of the combustion-engined model.

 Prices for the e-C4 sit in the £31,000 to £32,500 bracket (including £2,500 government grant) and there are three trim levels to choose from - 'Sense Plus', 'Shine' and 'Shine Plus'.
-The plusher variants add a tablet computer holder for front seat passengers, LED interior lighting, a rear parking camera and adaptive cruise control further up the range.
+All variants offer a tablet computer holder for front seat passengers, LED interior lighting, a rear parking camera and adaptive cruise control further up the range.
 But you'll need to stretch to top 'Shine Plus' trim to get the brand's premium hi-fi system featuring uprated speakers and the addition of a subwoofer.
 All e-C4 variants get the brand's Advanced Comfort seats, which offer extra support and can be enhanced with optional heating and massaging systems.
 Various interior colour scheme packages allow you to personalise the cabin.
 And wheel sizes range from 16 to 18-inches, with the e-C4 featuring an exclusive 18-inch 'Crosslite' alloy wheel design.
 The freshly designed 10-inch digital dashboard and instrument binnacle comes as part of the standard package, as does wireless 'phone charging and 'Apple CarPlay' and 'Android Auto' smartphone-mirroring connectivity.
 A nice optional touch you might well want to consider is a full-HD camera built into the rear view mirror which can take photos or video stored on a 16GB memory card.
 Safety-wise, there's no fewer than 20 different driver assistance features, including Highway Driving Assist and a 'level 2' semi-autonomous drive system incorporating Adaptive Cruise Control and Lane Keeping Assist.

 You might not be quite ready to make the step from family hatch to SUV.
 You also might not be quite ready to make the step from combustion engine to full-electric.
 This Citroen e-C4 makes either of these sizemic steps a good deal more plateable to folk wavering on the edge of a crossover culture or a nightly charging regime.
 You get most of the visual cues associated with an SUV.
 And enough driving range to make the switch from combustion power to EV realistic enough to consider.
 Let's be honest, all of this isn't going to be enough to allow this car to out-sell the two family hatch EV models it's primarily targeted at, the Nissan LEAF and the Volkswagen ID.3.
 But the eC4 has a much more individualistic charismatic feel than either of those two cars.
 It's a proper Citroen, which means it's interesting, stylish and extremely comfortable.
 And a proper Citroen is something we always welcome.
 If you're looking for a wider choice in the EV part of the family hatchback segment, you should too.